-Students may return to the classroom once the nurse has checked for any remaining live lice or nits.
-The important thing is to treat promptly and thoroughly.
+It is important to treat promptly and thoroughly.
 Remind children not to share hats, combs or jackets.
 Report known cases to the school health office and direct any questions to the school nurse at 651-683-1708

 Visitation will continue to be proactive and diligent in our head lice control efforts by

 - Bagging students' belongings upon entry into school in affected classrooms.